grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/02-ThereAreNoDetails.md

   constitution will remain constant (unless they are changed with another referendum).

-### You wouldn’t buy a house without inspecting it or a car without test driving it.
+### You wouldn’t buy a house without inspecting it or a car without test driving it

 In my view, this referendum is not the same as an individual buying a house or a car.
 I think this is more like a business, club or community group having a meeting to decide if it would be beneficial to the business or group to purchase a tractor or other